aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/convert-slide/_index.md

 }
 ```

-## **Convert a Presentation to an Image Array**
+## **Convert Presentation to Image Array**

-In some cases, it is necessary to convert the entire presentation into a set of images, as PowerPoint allows.
+In some cases, it is necessary to convert the entire presentation into a set of images,
+the same as PowerPoint allows.
 The following example demonstrates this possibility:

 ``` csharp
 // Path to output directory